menu icon

 • Best served hot.

-• Storing: Once cooled this creamy sauce with wild mushrooms can be refrigerated, covered, for up to 4 days.
+• Storing: Once cooled this creamy Polish mushroom sauce can be refrigerated, covered, for up to 4 days.
 It will thicken as it cools so you may need to add a splash of water (and adjust the seasoning) to loosen the consistency when reheating it.

 • Freezing: Freeze in an airtight container for up to 3 months.